smidazai/scan_functional/supplementary.md

 ## 1.2 Detect all potential clusters

-The function `find_all_cluster()` takes as argument the matrix of Cartesian coordinates and returns all potential clusters.
-It returns a list of size 2.
-The first element is a list with all the potential clusters and the second element is a list with the complement of the potential clusters.
+The `find_all_cluster()` function takes as argument the matrix of Cartesian coordinates and returns all potential clusters.
+The output is a list of two elements: the first element contains a list of all potential clusters, while the second element contains a list of their corresponding complements.

-If the geographical coordinates are given in Longitude/Latitude, we recommend the user to transform them in an appropriate Coordinate Reference System (see, for instance, <https://epsg.io>), using package **sf**.
+If the geographical coordinates are provided in Longitude/Latitude format, we recommend converting them to an appropriate Coordinate Reference System (CRS).
+For guidance, you can refer to <https://epsg.io>
+and use the `sf` package for the transformation.

 ``` r
 find_all_cluster <- function (Matcoord) {